jmanthony3/Archimedes/docs/lectures/yuenSuperComputing2021.md

 - Several computers in China and America have broken the **exaflop** barrier.
 - Pan Jian Wei (Chinese Einstein) leading quantum computing in China.
 - Accelerated pace from innovative, private companies.
-- What is needed is more teachers of technological advances: #HCP, [[3D-printing]], hardware design, and craftsmanship.
+- What is needed is more teachers of technological advances: #HPC, [[3D-printing]], hardware design, and craftsmanship.

 | ![](../../attachments/yuenSuperComputing2021/skills_needed_in_supercomputing_211108_160805_EST.png) |
 |:--:|